apache/sling-site/src/main/jbake/content/documentation/bundles/content-loading-jcr-contentloader.md

 tags=contentloading,nodetypes
 ~~~~~~

 Apache Sling provides support for initial content loading into a repository and for registering node types.
 The `sling-jcr-contentloader` bundle provides loading of content from a bundle into the repository and the `sling-jcr-base` bundle provides node type registration.
+See [Content-Package based development](/documentation/development/content-packages.html) for an alternative for deploying content to the repository.

 ## Initial Content Loading